jbnetapp/demo-netapp-cloud-api/README.md

 ```

-The relation is in RUNNING state
+To verify if the relation is in RUNNING state Print CloudSync Relation again:
 ```
 # python3 cloudsync.py --account-id account-U0dbRcKS --print
 Print cloudsync relations: